 Most women recover well after mastectomy.

 In addition to surgery, you may need other treatments for breast cancer.
-These treatments may include hormonal therapy, radiation therapy, and chemotherapy.
-All have their own side effects.
-Talk to your doctor.
+These treatments may include hormonal therapy, radiation therapy , and chemotherapy .
+All have side effects, so you should talk to your provider about the choices.